Skip to Content

 It may sound obvious, but you must wear your hearing aids frequently to receive the full benefits they offer.
 This can sometimes feel like a challenge if your hearing aids don't feel comfortable to wear right away.
 At the start, you might be constantly aware that they are in your ears, but that feeling will go away in a few days.

 Like with all new things, it takes time to adjust and add to your existing daily routine.
 For instance, it is common for some people to forget to put in their devices at the beginning.
-Some of our patients initially found it beneficial to set an alarm in the morning and night to remind them to put in and take out their hearing aids.
+Some of our patients initially found it beneficial to set an alarm in the morning and at night to remind them to put in and take out their hearing aids.

-The sounds you hear might be unnaturally loud at the beginning and this is simply due to the brain not being used to them.
+The sounds you hear might be unnaturally loud at the beginning, and this is simply due to the brain not being used to them.
 This won't last for long, as your brain adjusts to the more focused and clear sounds you are now experiencing.

 2. Keep talking